Welcome to the

 Through photos and artifacts that features Johnny “The Jett” Rodgers’ Heisman Trophy.
 The exhibit looks at the intersection of civil rights and Omaha’s greatest generation of athletes to come out of one community.

-African American History Through Street Signs – June 5 to September 30, 2024
+African American History Through Street Signs – Permanent Display

 African American History Through Street Signs exhibit will focus on all the streets in Omaha, Nebraska that have been named after African Americans, and will also feature QRC codes are placed on the signs throughout Omaha to learn more about each individual online.